Amloris/Indent-Profiler/data/system_scans/raw/README.md

       1.)
 Calibration files are single segment scans.
 Thus, no subdirectories are needed.
       2.)
 Each calibration file should be given an appropriate name identifier with a .csv extension.
-The file desciptor in the header should indicate which precision cylinder blank was used.
+The file descriptor in the header should indicate which precision cylinder blank was used.

     File Naming (Wires):